 Vitamin E is extensively used in skincare products such as skin creams and moisturizers as a skin nutrient and antioxidant.
 The synthetic petro-chemically derived form of Vitamin E is known to possess toxic effects.
 It is termed as Synthetic Vitamin E, Vitamin E Acetate or Tocopheryl Acetate.
 Tocopheryl acetate has been found to enhance photocarcinogenesis (ultraviolet rays induced skin cancer) in rats.
 Animal studies have associated it with tumour formation at high doses.
-It can be contaminated with Hydroquinone which is associated with health risks like organ-system toxicity and respiratory tract irritation.

 Numerous synthetic colors are added in hair dyes, shampoos, hair conditioners, nail products, etc. to enhance their appearance and to aid in easy identification, as color is important to a consumer.
 Synthetic colors are highly harmful as they contain heavy metals such as lead and aluminum.
 Drugs and Cosmetics Act, Government of India has laid down restrictions on use of cosmetics containing Dyes, Colors and Pigments other than those specified by the Bureau of Indian Standards and has set up limits for heavy metal in allowed colorants.
 However, a 2014 CSE (Centre for Science and Environment) study found presence of heavy metals far greater than the permissible limits in various leading skin care products.